cwalsh24/Deque-Toolkit/README.md

 * Type ./deque to run the executable created by the compilation process.
 * Type "make clean" to remove unwanted files created by the compilation process.
 * When the executable is run, the tests are executed and printed automatically.
 There is no user interaction.
+* IMPORTANT: The final test case shows off the bug that we encountered.
+The program exits abnormally because of this test.
+Everything else works correctly though.
+This can be verified by commenting out the final test.

 ## Design Decisions
 * Both the front() and back() methods were programmed to use the operator method instead of executing calculations themselves.